Film reopens old, long-buried wounds in Indonesia

 Hilmar Farid, a Jakarta-based historian at the University of Indonesia, said this was a lesson - not to allow absolute power to take hold.

-“I doubt that the perpetrators will watch the movie and apologize ...
+“I doubt that the perpetrators will watch the movie and apologise ...
 Political interest plays a big part.
 There is a need to have mass consciousness, mass repentance if necessary.”

 Oppenheimer said his film, which cost $1 million to make over five years, gave young Indonesians a different chapter to their nation’s history.